salt-labs/docs/content/tutorials/carvel/kapp-controller/options/_index.md

 _With great power comes great responsibility._

 There are many, many different deployment methods and options for configuring the `kapp-controller`.
-This following sections will attempt to document the most common ones.
+This following sections will attempt to document some of the most common ones.

+There is no one answer, the `kapp-controller` allows almost infinite flexibility, but with that comes the responsibility of making the right choices for your organisational requirements.